 - education -- to interpret and present Thomas Jefferson to the widest possible audiences, including scholars and the general public.

-Monticello is a National Historic Landmark and the only presidential house in the United States designated a UNESCO World Heritage site.
+Monticello is a National Historic Landmark, an international Site of Conscience, and the only presidential house in the United States designated a UNESCO World Heritage site.

 The Thomas Jefferson Foundation seeks to bring history forward into national and global dialogues.

 The Foundation seeks to facilitate conversations and to use its extensive research and knowledge to stimulate interactions on a variety of topics that were of keen interest to Jefferson, the most powerful of which are liberty and self government.
 Through virtual, off-site and on-site engagement, the Foundation seeks to excite the world about Jefferson’s relevance today and ignite a passion for history.